Skip to content

 • Public key --- the derived public key for encrypting secrets to the enclave

-The bundle is saved to .caution/secrets/bundle.json and optionally backed up to your Caution account.
+The bundle is saved to .caution/quorum-bundle.json and optionally backed up to your Caution account.
 This data should be checked in as part of the repository.

 Locksmithd